-Hiring someone on a FTC enables the employer to specify how and when employment will end.
+Hiring someone on a fixed term contract (FTC) enables the employer to specify how and when employment will end.
 This could be on a specific date, or on the occurrence of a particular event, such as the conclusion of a project or the return of the permanent post-holder from a period of absence.

 While there are many potential benefits for employers of FTCs, there are also legal risks associated with this type of employment contract.
-What are the fixed term contracts pros and cons to consider?
 As long as you are careful to take advice on the correct drafting of a FTC, particularly relating to notice provisions, a fixed-term contract can offer a pragmatic approach to managing the size of your workforce.
+So what are the fixed term contracts pros and cons to consider?

 The pros for employers of using fixed term contracts can include:

 - They can help your organisation meet workforce and resource needs while limited to a budget, for example due during periods of economic uncertainty or where the long term nature of the work is not certain.
 With a FTC, you can specify the length of the contract at the outset while retaining the flexibility to offer to keep the employee on if you find that circumstances allow you to do this.

 - They can help you cover for absent employees whose return date is unknown.
 For example, you could cover a period of long-term sickness.